 Local businesses and community organizations are using portions of the Center’s natural areas and the Education Building to hold retreats, seminars, and workshops.

-If your organization would like to rent Center facilities, contact the Claytor Nature Study Center at or 540.587.6740.
+If your organization would like to rent Center facilities, contact the Claytor Nature Center at firstname.lastname@example.org or 540.587.6740.

 On-site leadership and adventure training is also available for businesses and other organizations through the College’s University of Lynchburg Outdoor Leadership Program.